keller-mark/metastasis-project/README.md

   - known patterns
     - breast cancer -> lungs, bones, liver, brain
       - no direct circulatory connection to breast tissue
+      - the main breast cancer subtypes (basal, "luminal A", etc.) do not typically inform about metastatic behavior (i.e. likelihood to relapse to a particular organ)
     - prostate cancer -> bone
       - rarely lungs or liver
     - uveal melanoma -> liver
     - sarcomas -> lungs
+  - in liver, hepatic sinusoids are highly porous to blood nutrients and circulating cells, unlike in lungs and brain (which have restrictive blood vessels)

   - hematopoietic progenitor  hypothesis (Kaplan et al., 2005)
     - circulation mobilizes hematopoietic progenitors from bone marrow